dgoldman-msft/Start-SPOSAMReportCollection/README.md

 List of sites having labelled files, as of report generation time.
 List of sites having 'too-many-users', as of report generation time, to setup an oversharing baseline.

+## How to get started with Start-SPOSAMReportCollection

+1. Download this in to a directory of your choice
+2. Navigate to that directory and run run: Import-Module -Name .\Start-SPOSAMReportCollection.ps1 (this will import in to the local PowerShell session)
+3. Run one of the examples below and allow for tab completion to see all of the available options

 ## EXAMPLE 1
     C:\PS> Start-SPOSAMReportCollection -TenantDomain contoso -UserPrincipalName Administrator -CheckSensitivityLabel